Axiom schema: Finite axiomatization

+Given that the number of possible subformulas or terms that can be inserted in place of a schematic variable is infinite, an axiom schema stands for an infinite class or set of axioms.
+This set can often be defined recursively.
+A theory that can be axiomatized without schemata is said to be finitely axiomatizable.

 Finitely axiomatized theories

 All theorems of ZFC are also theorems of von Neumann–Bernays–Gödel set theory, but the latter can be finitely axiomatized.
-The set theory New Foundations can be finitely axiomatized, but only with some loss of elegance.
+The set theory New Foundations can be finitely axiomatized through the notion of stratification.

 In higher-order logic

 Schematic variables in first-order logic are usually trivially eliminable in second-order logic, because a schematic variable is often a placeholder for any property or relation over the individuals of the theory.
 This is the case with the schemata of Induction and Replacement mentioned above.
 Higher-order logic allows quantified variables to range over all possible properties or relations.